1964 All-Southwest Conference football team

 The 1964 All-Southwest Conference football team consists of American football players chosen by various organizations for All-Southwest Conference teams for the 1964 NCAA University Division football season.
 The selectors for the 1964 season included the Associated Press (AP) and the United Press International (UPI).
 Players selected as first-team players by both the AP and UPI are designated in bold.

+The Arkansas Razorbacks won the SWC championship, and finished the season undefeated, 11-0, and claimed a share of the 1964 national championship.
+Arkansas head coach Frank Broyles was the SWC coach of the year.